Present Perfect

-1. Present perfect is used to show that a finished action/event has a connection with the present or has a result in the present.
+1. We use Present perfect to show that a finished action/event has a connection with the present or has a result in the present.

 • I can’t go out because I’ve lost my keys.